 If you’re a person with diabetes, your doctor has likely urged you to become more active.
 This is for a good reason.
 Becoming more active when you have diabetes has many benefits, including lowering blood pressure, lowering your blood glucose level, helping you lose weight, and lowering your chances of cardiovascular disease.
 With all these benefits, how can you not exercise?
 That said, there are likely a few benefits to walking every day that you don’t know about.
-Check out our list of these benefits below.
+Check out our list of top benefits of daily walks below.

 Blood Sugar Control